-Identify the training needs of members of the workforce who perform procedures requiring aseptic technique.
+Identify the training needs of members of the workforce who perform procedures that require aseptic technique.
 Consider the validity, currency and scope of previous training, and how often training should be repeated to maintain competence.

-Assess the competence of members of the workforce who are required to perform aseptic technique and provide training to address gaps in competence.
+Assess the competence of members of the workforce who are required to perform aseptic technique and provide training to deal with gaps in competence.
 Set priorities for training based on risk assessment.